-Transmission of safety messages shall be carried out in two steps:
+Transmission of safety messages shall be carried out in three steps:

-– announcement of the safety message,
+– announcement of the safety message using DSC,

-– transmission of the safety message.
+– transmission of the safety call and

+– transmission of the message using radiotelephony.

 The announcement is carried out by transmission of a DSC safety call on the DSC distress calling channel (2 187.5 kHz on MF, channel 70 on VHF).

 In accordance with RR No. 33.32 safety messages should preferably be transmitted on a working frequency in the same band(s) as those used for the safety call or announcement.